SolSaviour/INFO1112-Materials/Week 4/scheduling.md

 ## Additional reading and references

 - "Ps Output Fields".
-(Knowedge Base) From: https://kb.iu.edu/d/afnv
+(Knowledge Base) From: https://kb.iu.edu/d/afnv
 - "How to set linux processes priority using nice and renice commands" (Tecmint) From: https://www.tecmint.com/set-linux-process-priority-using-nice-and-renice-commands/